muhammad-tamim/interview-questions/README.md

 the final fact when we use new Person(), js automatically sets:
 `tamim.__proto__ = Person.prototype;`

+### Difference between class inheritance and prototype inheritance? (important):
+Class inheritance is just a syntactic sugar over the prototype inheritance. so under the hood, all inheritance in js works through prototype inheritance.

+- Syntactic sugar means a simpler or cleaner way to write something that works the same way under the hood.

 ### What is the use of useCapture parameter and stopPropagation method: